-National Spatial Strategy
+National Spatial Strategy (NSS)

-The National Spatial Strategy (NSS) 2002 to 2020 is a twenty year national planning framework designed to deliver more balanced social, economic and physical development between regions.
-Key elements of the NSS include:
+The National Spatial Strategy 2002 to 2020 is a twenty year national planning framework designed to deliver more balanced social, economic and physical development between regions.
+The strategy emphasises continued strong growth in the GDA, but with significant improvement in the regions outside the capital - in particular in nine gateway cities and nine hub towns.

+Key elements of the strategy include:

-- The need for Ireland to renew, consolidate and develop its existing cities, towns and villages keeping them physically compact, public transport friendly and minimising urban sprawl; - Balanced regional development, encouraging each region to reach its full potential and contribute to the overall performance of the State on a sustainable economic, social and environmental basis; and - Strategic planning guidance for a range of Government policies and regional and local plans.
+- The need for Ireland to renew, consolidate and develop its existing cities, towns and villages keeping them physically compact, public transport friendly and minimising urban sprawl; - Balanced regional development, encouraging each region to reach its full potential and contribute to the overall performance of the state on a sustainable economic, social and environmental basis; and - Strategic planning guidance for a range of Government policies and regional and local plans.